sg893052/sonic-buildimage/system/in-memory-logging.md

 # 2 Design
 ## 2.1 Overview

 SONiC uses Syslog as a logging infrastructure for application to log information.
-In order to minimize the application code changes, the In-Memory infrastructure leverage the same existing Syslog infrastructure for application to log the debug information.
+In order to minimize the application code changes, the In-Memory infrastructure leverages the same existing Syslog infrastructure for application to log the debug information.
 The debug and non-debug information are classified through Syslog interface Log level as below.

 | **Log Level**         | **Log Value**     | **Classification**    |
 |-----------------------|-------------------|-----------------------|